junjie-w/relewise-candidate-assignment/README.md

 - SEO considerations
   > Do we need SEO for PDP page?
 SPA with Vue might impact SEO (SSR vs CSR)
-- No API proxy routes in production
+- No API proxy routes in build
-  > Frontend makes direct API calls, exposing backend endpoints and requiring CORS configuration
+  > Frontend makes direct API calls to the backend, exposing backend endpoints and requiring CORS
 - No productId validation for PDP
 - No error boundary component